pa69pa/tmn/README.md

 If you replace all lines starting with `&` in the array **tmn.icons()**, then this font and style `.mico` be loaded will not.

-If, on the contrary, you wanted at the same time to add some more number of icons for your own needs, then we list the code of their glyphs after the query in the src script:
+If, on the contrary, you wanted at the same time to add some more number of icons for your own needs, then you list the code of their glyphs after the query in the src script:
 ```
 <script src="can.js?&#xE0CD;&#xE315;&#xE314;&#xE5D8;&#xE5D2;"></script>
 ```